 Who We Are

 Henry Ford Hospital, the flagship hospital of the Henry Ford Health, is an 877 bed, Level I trauma center in the heart of Detroit and is home to one of the largest teaching hospitals in the country.
 Our hospital system provides care for a diverse group of patients with wide-ranging pathologies, ranging from routine well-care visits to major trauma and comprehensive cancer treatment.
-In fact, oncologic care provided by Henry Ford continues to expand with the Brigitte Harris Cancer Pavilion scheduled to open in late 2020 or early 2021.
+In fact, oncologic care provided by Henry Ford continues to expand with the recently opened Brigitte Harris Cancer Pavilion.
 Additionally, Henry Ford operates the busiest transplant service in Michigan, which includes heart, lung, liver, kidney, intestine, as well as multi-visceral transplants.

 Presently, our department performs over 1,500,000 imaging studies annually and employs over 100 radiologists and 11 physicists.
 In addition to diagnostics, procedural and interventional radiology is also an important component of the Henry Ford Radiology experience with diagnostic and therapeutic procedures across multiple divisions, including Breast, Body, Neuroradiology, Musculoskeletal, and Vascular and Interventional Radiology.
 Our case volumes combined with high resident to fellow ratios ensures that our residents gain primary operator experience and a mastery of technical skills.
 Additionally, residents have the opportunity to rotate at our sister hospitals and outpatient clinics to further diversify their experience through a broad range of practice settings.